 What Is Solo Polyamory — And Is It for You?

-Like other polyamorists, solo polyamorists engage in several intimate relationships with other people.
+Solo polyamorists engage in several intimate relationships at the same time.
 But while doing so, they retain their single lifestyle.
-They don’t move in with anybody, they don’t share finances, etc.
+They don’t strive to move in with anybody, share their finances, etc.

-Learn how a solo polyamorous lifestyle differs from other types of polyamory, what misconceptions you will have to face, and how you can make it work.
+Learn how a solo polyamorous lifestyle differs from other types of polyamory, what misconceptions exist, and how you can make this lifestyle work.

 I never felt quite at home with the “regular” polyamory crowd.

-I remember a friend who got into polyamory, ended up living with two different women and had children with both of them.
+I remember a polyamorous friend who moved in with his two lovers and had children with both of them.
 They were the model polycule and even did TV appearances together.

-But the whole time I was thinking, “How is this any different from what everybody else is doing?”
+But the whole time I was thinking to myself, “How is this different from what everybody else is doing?”

-My friend was still going through all the motions of the social script — moving in together, having kids, buying a house, etc. It was the white picket fence life par excellence.
+My friend was still going through all the motions of the social script — moving in, having kids, buying a house, etc. It was the white picket fence life par excellence.
 The only difference was that he had two housewives, not one.

-Because of constellations like this being so predominant, I had kind of given up on the whole polyamory scene.
-Until I came across Amy Gahran and her excellent blog about solo polyamory.
+Because of these tendencies, I had kind of given up on the whole polyamory scene — until I came across Amy Gahran and her excellent blog about solo polyamory.

-First, it became clear to me that there are other polyamorous people out there who are not interested in playing house.
+First, it became obvious to me that there were other polyamorous people out there who were not interested in playing house.

 Second, as a heterosexual poly man, I had always been on the defensive.
-I can’t recount how many times I got accused, “You are just playing the field.”
+I can’t remember all the times I was being accused of playing the field.

 But here was a heterosexual poly woman making the exact same points that I had been making.
 I felt validated.

 I hope my article will be of similar relief to you.
 There is nothing wrong with solo polyamory.
-If anything, it is the less selfish way to love, as I will argue.
+If anything, it is the less selfish way to love.

 Definition: What Is Solo Polyamory?

-Soly polyamory means that you have several non-monogamous relationships but keep living a single lifestyle.
+Soly polyamory means having several non-monogamous relationships while maintaining a single lifestyle.
 For example, you are not moving in with any of your partners or sharing your finances with them.

-Solo polyamorous people value their autonomy.
-While most couples aspire to become a “We,” the solo poly person strives to retain their “I.” They see themselves as free agents who cooperate with other free agents.
+Solo polyamorists value their autonomy.
+While most couples merge into a “We,” the solo poly person retains their “I.” They think of themselves as free agents.

-The term “solo polyamory” (or “solo poly”) was popularized by Amy Gahran of solopoly.net.
+The term “solo polyamory” (or “solo poly”) was popularized by Amy Gahran of solopoly.net but has since then become a general term in the poly world.

 The Relationship Escalator

 Most relationships (monogamous or non-monogamous) subscribe to an escalator logic.
-Your progress as a couple is measured in milestones like meeting each other’s parents, moving in together, getting a pet, etc.
+Your progress as a couple is measured in milestones like meeting the parents, moving in together, getting a dog, having kids, etc.

 People who identify as solo poly refuse this logic.
 They believe that relationships are not some checklist you need to work through.
-Rather, they should be enjoyed for the shared experiences they offer.
+Rather, they should be enjoyed for the shared experiences.

-Now, proponents of the relationship escalator will commonly argue that solo polyamorists are acting selfishly.
-“You are not ready to commit.”
+Proponents of the relationship escalator will often argue that solo polyamorists are acting selfishly.
+“You just want to keep your options open.”

-But the solo polyamorist can make the exact same argument.
+But the solo polyamorist could make the same argument.

-If you are insisting on moving in together, getting married, having kids, etc. you are basically demanding access to certain resources.
-You want guarantees that you have access to your partner’s time, money, attention, etc.
+If you are insisting on moving in together, getting married, having kids, etc. you are essentially securing resources for yourself.
+You want guaranteed access to your partner’s time, money, attention, care, etc.

 How is that not selfish?

-Polyamory is an umbrella term for people who want to have intimate relationships with more than one person at the same time.
+Polyamory is an umbrella term for people who want to have intimate relationships with more than one person.

-Solo polyamory adds a caveat — there should be no merging of life infrastructure.
-Solo polys don’t want to cohabitate, share a bank account, etc. They want to remain independent.
+Solo polyamory adds a subclause to that — there should also be no merging of life infrastructure.
+Solo polys don’t want to cohabitate, get married, have kids, etc. They want to remain independent.

-When you are single poly, you are not currently in a non-monogamous relationship, even though that is your usual relationship style.
-But as soon as you are again, you might look to establish a primary relationship with one of your partners.
+When you are single poly, your relationship style is non-monogamy, but you are currently not in a relationship.
+But as soon as you are again, you don’t mind “escalating” the relationship.

 Proponents of non-hierarchical polyamory don’t want to rank their lovers as primaries or secondaries.
-This is seen as degrading.
-Rather, everybody is supposed to be equal.
+They see it as degrading.
+Everybody is supposed to be equal.

 The solo polyamorist is not concerned with hierarchies per se but with individual freedom.
-For them, giving up on their autonomy, even in an egalitarian setting, is never an option.
+For them, giving up on their autonomy, even in an egalitarian setting, is not an option.

 Relationship anarchy is similar to non-hierarchical polyamory.
 However, relationship anarchy takes the notion of non-hierarchy further.
-It doesn’t just reject hierarchies in the context of relationships but in all areas of life.
+It doesn’t just reject hierarchies in relationships but in all areas of life.

 Relationship anarchy has strong political undertones.
 Its proponents often identify as members of the radical left.
 They seek to come up with new, communal ways of living.

-Solo poly has more of a libertarian twist.
-It is not trying to make the world a better place for everybody.
+Solo poly has a more libertarian twist.
+It is not aiming to make the world a better place.
 Rather, it emphasizes the autonomy of the individual.
-Nobody is supposed to invade your self-chosen boundaries.
+Others must not invade your boundaries.

-However, in practice, solo polyamory and relationship anarchy often look very similar.
+However, in practice, solo polyamory and relationship anarchy often look similar.
 Their differences are mostly programmatic.

 Misconceptions About Solo Polyamory